auth0/docs/articles/architecture-scenarios/application/web-saml/part-2.md

 ### Create an Enterprise SAML-P Connection

-At this point, you'll need to configure a connection to hold the users that will be using single sign on with their Tableau accounts.
+At this point, you'll need to configure a connection to hold the users that will be using single sign on with their Slack accounts.

 Go to [Connections > Enterprise](${manage_url}/#/connections/enterprise)).